What this page says

 FindSupportBC

-CLBC has supported the Family Support Institute to create a province-wide database of local community resources and activities that are current and that people have indicated are helpful.
-It provides an easy to use, useful list of what is available in your home town.
-In November 2018, non disability resources will be added to the current disability resources it includes.
-Visit findSupport BC for more details.
+CLBC collaborated with the Family Support Institute to create a province-wide database of local community resources and activities that are current and that people have indicated are helpful.
+It provides an easy-to-use, useful list of what is available in your home town.
+Visit findSupport BC here for more details.